jacksluong/campfire/README.md

 ## What you need to change

 - Change the font in utilities.css
-- Change the Frontend CLIENT_ID for Google Auth (Skeleton.js) (we'll talk about it at the end of week 2)
+- Change the Frontend CLIENT_ID for Google Auth (Skeleton.js) (we'll talk about it at the end of week 2) DONE
-- Change the Server CLIENT_ID for Google Auth (auth.js) (we'll talk about it at the end of week 2)
+- Change the Server CLIENT_ID for Google Auth (auth.js) (we'll talk about it at the end of week 2) DONE
 - Change the Database SRV for Atlas (server.js) DONE (untested)
   - Add Database SRV to .env for security DONE
 - Change the Database Name for MongoDB (server.js) DONE (untested)
 - Add a favicon to your website at the path client/dist/favicon.ico
-- Update website title in client/dist/index.html
+- Update website title in client/dist/index.html DONE
 - Update this README file ;)
-- Update the package.json file with your app name :) (line 2)
+- Update the package.json file with your app name :) (line 2) DONE (but missing description)

 ## Socket stuff